SyeinW/cse15l-lab-reports/LabReport3.md

 ```

-The command line option `-c` prints out how many lines per file are matching the pattern `English`.
-Useful for checking which files contain the pattern and how many times the pattern is repeated within that file.
+The command line option `-c` prints out how many lines per file are matching the pattern `English`. grep -c is useful when we don't care where the pattern occurs within the text file, but how many times it occurs.
+Ex: we want to have 4 if statements in a text file, but there is an arbitrary large amount of lines of code, we can use ```grep -c``` to make sure there are only 4 if statements.
+We can also use it for data collection, as if we wanted to know how many times the word "one" occured, it is much easier to read the path name + the occurence number, then something like grep -n where we have to seen the entire line.

 ```
 $ grep -c "Biosphere" written_2/non-fiction/OUP/Kauffman/*.txt